 - Round up some scrap fabric, ribbon and buttons and make paper dolls.

-- Make good luck charms (or worry stones for kids who are anxious).
+- Make good luck charms or worry dolls ( great for kids who are anxious).

 - Set up a dolly diaper station.
-The kids LOVE this one!
+Preschoolers LOVE this one!

 - Hold a backyard art party!